 I am an adjunct professor of political science at Nova Southeastern University in Davie, Florida.

 My areas of concentration are American Politics and Policy and Transnational/Comparative Politics.
-I am interested in social movements and how citizens can impact public policy.
-My recent publications and research have focused on democracy, social movements, and community development.
+I am particularly interested in social movements and how citizens can impact public policy.
+My recent publications and research have focused on democracy, social movements, and nonprofits.
 I am particularly interested in social movement strategy, including framing.

 My book on my dissertation research, Framing the Fight Against Human Trafficking: Movement Coalitions and Tactical Diffusion is available from Lexington Books.
 Use code LEX30AUTH19 for a 30% discount.
 Please see: Lexington Books